vippsas/vipps-login-api/vipps-login-api.md

 #### Call by call

 Prerequisite:
-* Client needs to preregister a QR code along with a webhook in our system.
+* Client needs to register a QR code along with a webhook in our system.
+Todo: Figure out how this will be done

-* This QR code has to be made available for the users to scan, either with Vipps app or third party QR scanner app.
+Steps:

-* The client has fetched the openid configuration from the well-known endpoint and cached it.
+0. The client has fetched the openid configuration from the well-known endpoint and cached it.
    See [.well-known](#openid-connect-discovery-endpoint)

-Client calls:
-1. User scan QR code and confirms login in Vipps app.
+1. The user scans the QR code and then confirms the login in the Vipps app.

 2. The client will receive a jwt on the preregistered webhook.

 3. The client needs to validate this jwt using the keyset found in 'jwks_uri' under [.well-known](#openid-connect-discovery-endpoint).
-   The claim `vipps-qr-code-id` can be used by the client to identify the specific QR code that the user scanned.
    Decoded jwt payload example
    ```
    {
        "aud": "acae94b4-7b30-4615-9806-10c3b42079a3",
-       "sub": "6tw7GmfPQRcWuydzlAwrUakpEEw",
+       "auth_req_id": "6tw7GmfPQRcWuydzlAwrUakpEEw",
        "iss": "https://api.vipps.no/access-management-1.0/access/",
        "exp": 1643981298,
        "iat": 1643980998,
-       "vipps-qr-code-id": "hfSFihZh"
    }
    ```

-4. Use `sub` defined in the jwt as `auth_request_id` to call `token` endpoint defined [.well-known](#openid-connect-discovery-endpoint).
+4. The `auth_req_id` claim must be used in the call to the `token` endpoint defined in .[.well-known](#openid-connect-discovery-endpoint).
     * Note the required `grant_type`: `urn:vipps:params:grant-type:qr`.
     * The access token can be used towards the standard [oidc userinfo endpoint](#userinfo)
     * Required authentication method: [Token endpoint authentication methods](#token-endpoint-authentication-method)